 You’ll know all these and much more as you read through our top camel facts.
 Or click on over to our desert quotes to get in the mood.

 On the other hand, the lesser-known Bactrian camels (Camelus Bactrianus) or Asian Camels boast two humps.
-These resilient creatures have evolved to thrive in the harsh environments of Central Asia, living in Kazakhstan and Mongolia.
+This camel species has evolved to thrive in the harsh environments of Central Asia, living in Kazakhstan and Mongolia.

 The differences between Dromedary and Bactrian Camels extend beyond their physical appearance and reflect their unique evolutionary paths5.
 For instance, dromedary camels have roamed the arid landscapes of the Middle East and North Africa for centuries.
 Their remarkable stamina, strength, and ability to go without water for extended periods have made them valuable partners.